danmacklin/erlang_cep/README.md

 ##Row Functions

 Row Functions are defined as erlang binaries.
-There are two types of Row Function standard and matchRecognise.
+There are two types standard and matchRecognise.

-###A Standard Row Function
+###Standard Row Functions

+Standard Row Functions are used to filter data as it is inputed into a window.

+Each row function must accept the following parameters :-

+1. parameters - An array of values initialised when the window is first started.
+Use these parameters to build functions without hard coded values. i.e. if (price > parameters[0]) rather than if (price > 1.00)
+2. joins - An array or arrays of joined data.  [ [FeedName, WindowName, [ Joined Rows ]] ].
+Each joined row is an array of one or more elements.
+3. row - A String containing the new data.
+4. otherRow - A string holding data from the previous match.
+Only used in matchRecognize windows.
+5. first - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.

-This is an example of a standard Row Function which will match if the price is greater than 1.00.
+As an example this function will match if the price is greater than 1.00.

     <<"var rowFunction = function(parameters, joins, row, otherRow, first){